Samska/gen-ai-robot-test/README.md

 # GenerativeAI Robot Framework Tests

-This is a Robot Framework project for automated testing using GenerativeAI, that is, part or all of this project's content was made based on ChatGPT suggestions, I took the liberty of changing some parts.
+This is a Robot Framework project for automated testing using GenerativeAI, that is, part or all of this project's content was made based on AI suggestions, I took the liberty of changing some parts.
 This project uses the following folder structure:

 - **docs**: Contains the documentation related to the project, including requirements, design documents, and user manuals.